Sequences

 - Subscribers should receive a planned set of emails over time.

-- The order of emails matters.
+- The order of the emails matters.

 - You want a reusable follow-up path for new subscribers, customers, or leads.